 2 In Memoriam - Cantos.
+Alfred, Lord Tennyson

-Alfred, Lord Tennyson3 The Faerie Queen.
-Book VI c.i Edmund Spenser will then be able to visit regularly and share the view that was always so special to him.
+3 The Faerie Queen.
+Book VI c.i Edmund Spenser

 Circumstances dictated that we were unable to visit Buttermere over the last two years, but I know John had a raft of 'hut' memories to dwell on.
 Fittingly, Buttermere will become one of John's final resting places - looking down the Valley from Haystacks.